What We’ll Cover:

 Reverse Engineer What’s Working on Other Channels

-While you need to learn the “rules of engagement” of the platform if you want to be successful, a lot of your successes on other social media channels can give you some ideas for how to bring TikTok into your omnichannel marketing strategy.
+While you need to learn the “rules of engagement” of the platform if you want to be successful, a lot of your successes on other social media channels can inform your TikTok strategy.

 This is a good strategy to use when you’re first starting with TikTok to test the waters.
 From there, you can develop more specific strategies for the channel.